cameljon/CS235/Project01/README.md

 The main class is in states.h and states.cpp.
 The statesDriver.cpp is used as a driver file to access the functions of the class.
 Also, test functions were split up into separate files, testStates.h and testStates.cpp.

-To get state, abbreviation, and capital names, the std::getline() function is used in a separate function State::getInput().
+To get state, abbreviation, and capitol names, the std::getline() function is used in a separate function State::getInput().
 This was used in State::manual() for readability and to handle spaces in user input.

 The states class uses the Vector STL to handle the storing of the states objects.
 It is not limited to 50 states, but maybe should be?
 From the vector STL we only use the push_back and size member functions.
 This could be expanded so states can be modified or deleted.